fogleman/Craft/README.md

 - 1 to 9 to select a item slot.
 - F3 to toggle debug mode.

-### Chat Commands

-    /goto [NAME]

-Teleport to another user.
-If NAME is unspecified, a random user is chosen.

-    /list

-Display a list of connected users.

-    /pq P Q

-Teleport to the specified chunk.

-    /spawn

-Teleport back to the spawn point.

 ### Server

 You need the [petterarvidsson/craft-akka-server](https://github.com/petterarvidsson/craft-akka-server) to play the game.
 You can download a compiled JAR from [bintray](https://bintray.com/nsg/craft/craft-server/view).